hennedo/wifitally/README.md

 * Adding a CP2102 to programm the ESP directly with the onboard USB Port
 * Adding a LED breakout to be able to add external leds and / or fets for bigger leds
 * fix the charger circuit

 ## Thanks to
-Kasper Skaarhoj for the great work on the Arduino library for the ATEM Controller
+* Kasper Skaarhoj for the great work on the Arduino library for the ATEM Controller
+* [Alasdair Allan](https://github.com/aallan) for the Ethernet Multicast patch!

 This Project was born in the Chaostreff Dortmund www.ctdo.de